jcubic/jquery.terminal/README.md

 commands or you can provide you own function in which you can parse user commands.
 It's ideal if you want to provide additional functionality for power users.
 It can also be used to debug your application.

+You can use this JavaScript library to create web based terminal on any website.

 ### Features: